Medicare Part C

 Part C plans occasionally cover ancillary benefits; such as routine dental, vision, and hearing.
 Although, beneficiaries should consider purchasing additional coverage since this isn’t a comprehensive benefit.

-Not all plans provide prescriptions drug coverage; although, some Part C plans will cover drugs.
+Not all plans provide drug coverage; although, some Part C plans will cover drugs.
 It’s important to check your formulary and make sure your pharmacy is in-network.

 You don’t need Part C; if you choose to enroll in a Medigap plan, you can’t also have a Medicare Advantage plan.

 How is Advantage Part C Funded

 Medicare Part C is funded by Medicare and Beneficiary premiums.

 You pay your Part B premium to Medicare; then, Medicare pays a set amount of money each year to the private insurance company to handle your claims.
 This is why Medicare Advantage is also known as Medicare replacement coverage; Medicare will no longer handle your claims.